OpenLineage/OpenLineage/proposals/2161/registry.md

 ### Alternative considered
-Referring to externally hosted artifacts:
+Minimizing what is in the central registry and referring to externally hosted artifacts:

 **TL;DR: A central registry that defines only names for producers and consumers but externalizes custom facets and what is consumed/produced**

-The OpenLineage repository contains a `registry.json` file in spec/registry structured as follows:
+The OpenLineage repository contains a single `registry.json` file in spec/registry structured as follows:

 ```
 OpenLineage/spec/registry/registry.json: